padey/Sublime-Detection-Rules/README.md

 # Sublime Detection Rules
-This repo contains all of my personal Sublime Security Detection Rules. everything is work in progress.
+This repo contains all my personal Sublime Security detection rules.
+Everything is a work in progress and should be reviewed before use in production.
+All these rules are in production use on our Sublime.

 Rule Name | Rule Description | Rule Goal
 -------- | -------- | --------